/** * FAQ Accordion * Handles expand/collapse behavior for FAQ items */

 Why QuickBooks Time Is Best for QuickBooks Shops

-The Elite plan adds GPS geofencing and project tracking that compares actual hours against a budget.
-A midsize nonprofit with a finance team that closes the books in QuickBooks every month gets the tightest link between hours worked and dollars reported.
-Watch the cost, though: QuickBooks Time runs a monthly base fee plus a per-user fee, and geofencing only comes on the pricier Elite tier, so it's rarely the cheapest option for a small team.
+The Elite plan adds GPS, geofencing, and project tracking that compares actual hours to a budget.
+A mid-size nonprofit with a finance team that closes the books in QuickBooks every month gets the tightest link between hours worked and dollars reported.
+Watch the cost, though: QuickBooks Time charges a monthly base fee plus a per-user fee, and geofencing is only available on the pricier Elite tier, so it's rarely the cheapest option for a small team.

 Key Features